Beef Barley Soup

 Many have a question – which is the best cut of beef for barley soup or any soup in general?

 The thumb rule is to get cuts from worked-up portions of the animal.
 The reason is – the worked-up parts of the animal like the shoulder develop a lot of collagen.
 Collagen forms the bulk of the connective tissue that joins the muscle fibers in these areas.
 It is the most abundant form of protein in most animals.
+(I am getting too technical here, but you got the point right?)

-So the question is now – which parts have the most collagen or are the most worked-up muscles?
 Chucks (part of the shoulder) and short ribs are collagen-rich and touch pieces.
 They need a long time to cook when the collagen melts and forms gelatin-like stuff, that not only keeps the chuck pieces moist but also does not dry.

 Other tender popular cuts like the tenderloin are not ideal.
 While the soup cooks, it dries up and becomes chewy.
-They do not have collagen which can save the day for them.

 So, best advice – get the chuck or at least the short ribs.
 Chuck pieces are easy to cube and add to the soup and more convenient than the ribs where you will have to remove the rib bones.
-Just trim the chuck pieces of excess fat as fat can make the soup very oily when cooked.
+Just trim the chuck pieces of excess fat as fat can make the soup very greasy when cooked.

-Barley soup made in a dutch oven with beef and vegetables in a broth.Pin
+Barley soup made in a dutch oven with beef and vegetables in a broth.

 Ingredients

-To make a beef barley soup, you will have to arrange a good cut of beef, popular aromatics, and sauces that you should already have in your pantry and common herbs available in your garden.
+To make a beef barley soup, you will have to arrange a good cut of beef, aromatics, and sauces that you should already have in your pantry and common herbs available in your garden.

-Barley – Pearl barley is processed and therefore cooks faster and is less chewy than other unprocessed forms.
+• Barley – Pearl barley is processed and therefore cooks faster and is less chewy than other unprocessed forms.
 You will have to wash and it cooks along with everything else.

-Ingredients for Beef Barley Soup Pin
+Ingredients for Beef Barley Soup

-How to make beef barley soup
+Steps to make beef barley soup

 Soak barley